 Whether you play a competitive sport, attend Sporticipate sessions, go to the gym or run and keep fit on your own, staying consistently active is also a habit that can boost your wellbeing.
 Even if it is once a week, try to keep your body fit and healthy, and give your mind time to rest through exercise.
 You could try going on an Autumnal walk to look at all the signs of the changing season, to help get yourself grounded.

 With the amount of different distractions going on in your life, staying organised can also help you function better in your day-to-day life by reducing the stress of feeling overwhelmed by events and deadlines.
 Making schedules, to-do lists, and keeping on track with your plans helps ease the panic of constantly feeling drowned in tasks waiting to be completed.
 If you struggle to remember everything you have to do, a journal can be really helpful, so can apps like Trello that help show your progress on tasks that need doing.

 Fix your sleeping schedule

 Almost every single mention of wellbeing is often followed by an emphasis on the importance of sleep, and for good reason.
 Sleep and mental health are closely connected, and while university requires hard work, unhealthy working patterns are often glamorised on social media and associated with successful productivity.
 The long-running joke that ‘sleep is for the weak’ can have damaging consequences if put into practice.
 All-nighters might seem like a rite of passage at university, but they often don’t help when attempting to produce work of quality.
 After all, there’s no point trying to study when your brain is too tired to think straight.

-For more ways to look after yourself and your friends, or to find support take a look at the student support website.
+For further advice and information on services available and how to look after yourself and your friends, take a look at the student support website.